Ratstail91/Shakespeare/notes.md

 *creak* *BANG*

-The sound of benches collapsing under the boys rings out across the field, catching the attention of just about every student and the teacher.
+The sound of benches collapsing under the boys rings out across the field, catching the attention of just about every student, and the teacher.

 The teacher moves at an almost-run towards the trio, followed by about a half-dozen of the girls - including Aiko.